 Get a power of attorney

-A power of attorney is the authority to act for another person in specified or all legal/financial manners.
+A Healthcare Power of Attorney is the authority to act for another person in specified or all legal/financial manners.
 This can be super helpful in a lot of different circumstances and I highly suggest getting one even if you think you won’t use it.
 You may decide to sell or purchase a home or car.
 Perhaps you find that you need to make some financial decisions or even pay off some debts.
 A power of attorney may be needed in all of these instances!

 Let’s talk money, honey